 I first noticed the high-end streetwear trend when I saw the fire engine red Louis Vuitton x Supreme collaboration on my colleague.
 The trend become highly noticeable in my radar when my favourite brand Gucci introduced multiple hoodies into its new collection.
 During the SS19 Paris Fashion Week, Balenciaga logo-print hoodie flooded the street, with Off-White and Vetements each have their own iconic twist too.

 This embellished Gucci hoodie pictured here, is retailed at US$2,360.

-This behaviour and mindset are changing with the influence of streetwear reshaping the luxury market for status symbols.
+This behaviour and mindset within the fashion industry are changing with the influence of streetwear reshaping the luxury market as a new status symbols.
 With fashion houses like Gucci, Off-White, Balenciaga, Vetements that constantly gather inspirations from underground, subculture and streetwear style, a new point of view has arisen.